digital-asset/docs.daml.com/docs/draft/docs/json-api-v3/index.rst

 HTTP JSON API Service
 #####################

-This section describes new JSON API Service that is a part of Canton 3.x(TODO).
+This section describes new JSON API Service that is a part of Canton 3.2.
 If you are looking for legacy JSON API please navigate to (TODO)

 The **JSON API** provides a way to interact with a ledger using http/json protocol instead of gRPC :doc:`the Ledger API </app-dev/ledger-api>`.
 JSON API provides almost all functionalities available by gRPC API, although there are some minor limitations  imposed by the http protocol, and some functions and services are not available (TODO link).

-The goal of this document(???) is to get your distributed ledger application up and running quickly, so we have deliberately excluded complicating concerns including, but not limited to
+The goal of this guide is to show how to use JSON API, for more details and advanced features refer to

-- inspecting transactions,
+- OpenApi specification(TODO)
-- asynchronous submit/completion workflows,
-- temporal queries (e.g. active contracts *as of a certain time*), and (TODO temporal?)
+- AsyncApi specification (TODO LINK)

-For these and other features, use published OpenApi specification(TODO)  and  :doc:`the Ledger API </app-dev/ledger-api>`.
+-  :doc:`the Ledger API </app-dev/ledger-api>`.

 While gRPC remains a primary API, almost every function should be mirrored via JSON API.

 If you are using this API from JavaScript or TypeScript, we strongly recommend using `the JavaScript bindings and code generator </app-dev/bindings-ts/index.html>`_(TODO ) rather than invoking these endpoints directly.